alexliyihao/infinite_horizon_policy_gradient/README.md

 ![NN_Optimization](visualization/off-policy_optimization.png)

+The parametric model one is implemented by Jierong Luo in Matlab, the Neural Network model one is implemented by Yihao Li in Python (Pytorch)

 [1] Liu, Q., Li, L., Tang, Z., & Zhou, D. (2018).
 Breaking the curse of horizon: Infinite-horizon off-policy estimation.
 In Advances in Neural Information Processing Systems (pp. 5356-5366). https://arxiv.org/pdf/1810.12429.pdf